robinmonjo/sc-redis/BUILD_IMAGE.md

-#How the redis-server image is build
+#How the redis-server image is built

 Prerequisite: [`cargo`](https://github.com/robinmonjo/cargo) must be installed.
 All the operations are made on an ubuntu 14.04 box